Deirror/Buff/README.md

 ![BUFF](https://github.com/user-attachments/assets/142ff15f-e922-4272-bbb9-80bbc70d3833)

-A Windows specific console game, called "Buff", which is pretty well structured and has most of the options, which you can find in a simple console game (Escape Button, Confirm, Return Back, Help and etc.)
+A Windows specific console game, called *Buff*, which is pretty well structured and has most of the options, which you can find in a simple console game (Escape Button, Confirm, Return Back, Help and etc.)

 //Roughly around one week work was needed to be finished in the state in which it is right now